 - Acceptable Breaks from Reality: The original G.I.
 Joe cartoon was forbidden from airing commercials for G.I.
 Joe toys by FCC regulations.
 Obviously Rule of Funny trumps realism in this case.
-It also helps that the entire episode is Jeff experiencing a fever-dream, not an actual broadcasted episode, which naturally blurs the lines of reality on this one.
+It also helps that the entire episode is Jeff in a coma from an accidental suicide, not an actual broadcasted episode, which naturally blurs the lines of reality on this one.

 - Accidental Murder: Wingman's suppressive fire ends up killing everyone on sight, including Lifeline.